azamsharp/TCam/README.md

 - Take pictures using your iPhone camera
 - Apply filters to the picture

-<b>Future Features: </b>

-- Share pictures on Twitter
+- Share picture on Twitter
-- Share pictures on Facebook
-- Add support for flash on iPhone 4 and above

 <img src="http://www.highoncoding.com/articleimages/instagram_fake.png">